aws-samples/eks-workshop-v2/website/docs/autoscaling/workloads/cluster-proportional-autoscaler/index.md

 **Linear**

-* This scaling method will scale the application in direct proportion to how many nodes or cores are available in the cluster
+* This scaling method will scale the application in direct proportion to how many nodes or cores are available in a cluster
 * Either one of the `coresPerReplica` or `nodesPerReplica` could be omitted
 * When `preventSinglePointFailure` is set to `true`, the controller ensures at least 2 replicas if there are more than one node
 * When `includeUnschedulableNodes` is set to `true`, the replicas will be scaled based on the total number of nodes.
 Otherwise, the replicas will only scale based on the number of schedulable nodes (i.e., cordoned and draining nodes are excluded)